Biog

-I am a Lecturer in the School of Engineering and Computing at Glasgow Caledonian University in the UK, with experience in object-oriented software, networks and web development.
-I have particular interests in object databases and in the use of software tools in teaching programming.
-I received my PhD in Physics from Glasgow University, and worked previously as a research physicist and as a software engineer.
+PhotoI am a Senior Lecturer in the Software Engineering group in the Department of Computer, Communication and Interactive Systems at Glasgow Caledonian University in the UK, with particular interests in teaching object-oreinted programming, the use of software tools in teaching, object persistence, and .NET technologies.
+I lead the Education research group within the department, and I am programme leader for MSc Web Systems Development (.NET).
+I received my BSc and PhD in Physics from Glasgow University, and worked previously as a research physicist at IBM Research and Cambridge University and as a software engineer.

 Writing, Research, Consultancy, etc.